Free

 Explore the fascinating history of how colors got their names with this ESL lesson plan.
 Based on a short video, students will delve into etymology, culture, and language evolution through activities like idiom matching, video comprehension, Past Simple Passive practice, and discussion.

-B2 Free Culture General
+B2 Culture General Free Video

 How colors got their names